sybrew/the-seo-framework/readme.txt

 			* This notice will clear when you deactivate a plugin, or when it has been shown 3 times.
 		* Breadcrumbs of TSF are no longer disabled on WooCommerce product pages.
 This is because our new script ID can no longer conflict at Google.
 			* WooCommerce apparently also made changes to prevent the likelihood for conflicts.
+		* We no longer remove "All" languages from WPML when editing the SEO Settings -- in the past it caused querying issues.
 	* **Accessibility:**
 		* The Custom Post Type Archive selector now better conveys that it's not an option.
 		* When resetting the SEO Settings, a clearer change-notice is sent.